uyuni-project/uyuni-rfc/accepted/00101-native-appstreams.md

 The core design involves three key components for data collection and filtering of packages for client consuption:

 1. **Repo-sync**: A standalone Python module that extracts module metadata from source channels using `dnf`'s `libmodulemd` library during repo-sync, serving as the source of truth for the module information.
-As the data gathered during this process is critical to the feature, it must be executed as a single unit with the repo-sync.
+As the data gathered during this process is critical to the feature, it must be executed as a single unit with the repo-sync ([See the PoC](https://github.com/cbbayburt/uyuni/commit/ed9391e8c6e0a66d1dd7cb0f3501332b0884f2f3)).

 2. **Package profile update**: A Salt state that retrieves current module information from clients, storing the data in the database.
-The state calls `dnf module` commands to retrieve the list of enabled module streams together with their *name*, *stream*, *version*, *context*, and *arch* values.
+The state calls `dnf module` commands to retrieve the list of enabled module streams together with their *name*, *stream*, *version*, *context*, and *arch* values ([see the PoC](https://github.com/cbbayburt/uyuni/commit/2c788f3144f5bfe8ddd904045e0a757a7a432923)).

 3. **Package cache**: Incorporates data from repo-sync and package profile update into existing queries, ensuring proper filtering of non-enabled modular packages.
 The existing tables, queries and stored procedures will be updated with additional joins and proper indexing to ensure minimum performance impact.

+A prototype showcasing the core functionality can be found [here](https://github.com/cbbayburt/uyuni/tree/native_appstreams_poc).

 ### ER diagram